-Speaking of tasty treats, Switzerland and chocolate go hand in hand and eating chocolate releases endorphins into the brain which makes you happy.
+Speaking of tasty treats, Switzerland and chocolate go hand in hand, and eating chocolate releases endorphins into the brain which makes you happy.

 The Swiss are also known for their amazing cheese.
-Cheese contains tryptophan, an amino acid that’s been shown to lower and relieve stress as well as making you sleepy.
+Cheese contains tryptophan, an amino acid that’s been shown to lower and relieve stress as well as make you sleepy.
 Sleepy-time is a happy time when you’re all grown up.

 Despite the cheese and chocolate, the Swiss keep it lean as with one of the lowest obesity rates in Europe, coming in at just 10 percent.
 We already know food makes us happy but the Swiss have this dialed in.